 EurAsia Prospective: does Ukraine have the cyber defense resources to deal with these attacks?
 What is its level of preparation and resilience, compared to other former Soviet Socialist Republics targeted by hackers such as Estonia?

-Laurent CELERIER: The cyberattacks faced by Ukraine are not of high complexity on a technical level.
-Therefore, they can be remedied quickly by the country’s state capabilities or by being assisted by private cybersecurity companies.
+Laurent CELERIER: The cyberattacks faced by Ukraine are not of a high complexity on a technical level.
+Therefore, they can be remedied quickly by the country's state capabilities or by being assisted with private cybersecurity companies.
 American and European experts being sent to Ukraine is not justified from a technical point of view, but it is rather a response to a political commitment.
 Nevertheless, these cyberattacks reveal a worrying level of low maturity in cybersecurity within the state.
-Ukraine had already suffered cyberattacks in 2015 and 2017 on its critical infrastructure and particularly affected electricity production.
+Ukraine had already suffered cyberattacks in 2015 and 2017 on its critical infrastructure, and particularly affected electricity production.
 The technicality required in these cyberattacks suggests likely an attack from another state.

 These previous attacks could have led, as was the case in Estonia in 2007 after it suffered a complete paralysis, to a strengthening of Ukraine’s cybersecurity level.
 Given the general situation of the country and the lack of sufficient investment, this does not seem to have been the case, placing Ukraine in a worrying situation.

 EurAsia Prospective: This attack took place at a time when the Russian Federation put a lot of pressure on the Ukrainian military, diplomacy and media for a month and on its former space of influence.
 Do these attacks nurture a "hybrid war" or the "Guerassimov doctrine”?